nmrao/soapUIGroovyScripts/README.md

 soapUIGroovyScripts
 ===================

-Groovy scripts that helps to do some tasks in SoapUI tool
+Sample Groovy scripts that helps to do some tasks in SoapUI Tool in SOAPUI Free/Pro